Probation/Dismissal

 Decisions regarding continued eligibility for federal financial aid are made independently of the academic dismissal/reinstatement policy.
 Students should contact Husker Hub for assistance.

-Attempted NU Credit Hours*Prior Cumulative GPASemester GPACumulative GPAProbation and Dismissal
+Attempted NU Credit Hours*Prior Cumulative GPASemester GPACumulative GPAAcademic Warning and Dismissal

 1 - 18 hours